seaniemc/project-template/README.md

  RETURN
  r
 ```
-And finally we connect each candidate to a political ideology
+And finally we connect each candidate to a political ideology.
 ```cypher
  MATCH
  (c:Candidate), (pi:PoliticalIdeology)